ben9583/ben9583.github.io/content/projects/taco-bell-prices.md

 yarn
 ```

 This will download the project and install the `npm` packages.
-It will also compy the `.env.template` file to `.env` filling in the environment variables as needed.
+It will also copy the `.env.template` file to `.env` filling in the environment variables as needed.

 ## Note About Getting National Pricing Data